jaredtritz/jsonsails-readthedocs/source/api_docs/module_api.md

     </tr>  </tbody>
 </table>

+Bind a function as a method with the given name on reference nodes which represent this module.
+The provided callback function may return a value, or a Promise.

 <a name="ModuleApi+ready"></a>

 ### js.module.ready(callback)
-Bind a function to be executed when the module finishes rendering

 <table>
   <thead>
     <tr>